A Glacier the Size of Florida Is Becoming Unstable. It Has Dire Implications for Global Sea Levels

 Levermann says scientists will know much more in the next 20 years at the current rate of research, and adds that the world needs to prepare for significant sea level rise by the year 2100 and monitor changes to Antarctica and Greenland.

-The Intergovernmental Panel on Climate Change predicts a rise of 0.26 to 0.77 millimeters in sea level by the year 2100 if warming increases by 1.5 degrees celsius, or 2.7 degrees Fahrenheit.
+The Intergovernmental Panel on Climate Change predicts a rise of 0.26 to 0.77 meters in sea level by the year 2100 if warming increases by 1.5 degrees celsius above pre-industrial temperatures—the 19th century—or 2.7 degrees Fahrenheit.
+Global temperature has already increased by about 1 degree celsius since the pre-industrial era, Larter says, meaning there’s only about 0.5 degrees left for global temperature to rise.

 Why does sea level rise matter?